1976–77 Mexican Primera División season

 The 1976–77 Mexican Primera División was the 35th season of the Mexican Primera División, Mexico's premier football competition.
 It began on 8 September 1976 and concluded on 3 July 1977.

 Overview

 San Luis was promoted to Primera División.

-This season was contested by 20 teams, and UNAM won the championship.
+This season was contested by 20 teams, and Pumas UNAM won the championship.

 Zacatepec was relegated to Segunda División.

 After this season Tampico Madero acquired the San Luis franchise.